 It's almost the longest night of the year, join us for a lantern walk around Lilly Lake!
 This program has two parts.
 One involves getting creative at home and building a lantern with stuff you have around the house and the other involves getting outside for an evening walk around Lilly Lake.

 Joining for the walk: Sunset will be at 5:23pm.
 This walk will be a one-way track around Lilly Lake and will begin at 5:00pm.
 You can make as many laps around the lake as you want in the allotted time.
 One lap around the lake is approximately 1/2 mile and mostly flat.
-Staff will close laps around the lake shortly after 6:45pm.
-The park gates will be closed and locked around 7:00pm and all participants must be out of the park at that time.
+The 71st St. Gate will be closed and locked at 6:00pm.
+Participants must enter and exit the park through the 56th Gate after 6pm.
+The 56th Gate will close and lock at 7:30pm and all participants must be out of the park at that time.
 Please dress for the weather.
 This program will take place unless there are unsafe driving conditions.
 Please check the Park Naturalist Facebook Page here before heading to the park if the weather is questionable.

 Other important details: 1.
 There will be no restroom facilities near the walk.
 The Lilly Lake restrooms have been winterized.
 The closest restrooms will be the port-o-let at the 71st St. gatehouse.
 Please plan appropriately.
 2. There are two designated parking areas available near the Lake.
 You may also park in the left lane of the road that parallels Lilly Lake south of 65th St. where signs permit.
 3. This program is free with park admission.
 Park admission is $5 per car for Marion County Residents and $6 per car for out-of-county residents.
 No registration is required.